“IMAGINING OTHER…”

 the public.

-in response to a paper by a student on one of my WEA courses, who
+written in response to a paper by a student on one of my WEA courses,

-a scam?
-‘There is not agreement among scientists that global
+it a scam?
+‘There is not agreement among scientists that

-number and their importance.
-It may be a bit odd to arrange these notes in the
+and their importance.
+It may be a bit odd to arrange these notes in the form of

-form of a ‘reply to sceptics’, but I was prompted to do so, a few years ago, by
+a ‘reply to sceptics’, but I was prompted to do so, a few years ago, by a

-a detailed paper prepared by a student – until then perhaps I had been guilty
+detailed paper prepared by a student – until then perhaps I had been guilty of

 I have also recently